pouretrebelle/chareads.com/content/books/2018/11/09-winter/index.md

 isbn13: 9780241973332

 summary: |
   Winter?
 Bleak.
 Frosty wind, earth as iron, water as stone, so the old song goes… When four people, strangers and family, converge on a fifteen-bedroom house in Cornwall for Christmas, will there be enough room for everyone?

 rating5: 3
 rating7: 3

 readDates: [[2018-11-04, 2018-11-09]]
 dateRated: 2018-11-09

-tags: [genre-contemporary, type-fiction, form-paperback]
+tags: [genre-contemporary, type-fiction, form-paperback, loc-england]
 ---